seanballais/mlfq-sim/README.md

 ### Setting It Up
 #### Creating a virtual environment
 At this point, we must create a `virtualenv` folder to store our virtual environment.
+If you choose not to install `virtualenv`, you may skip this section.

 * [Creating a virtual environment in Windows](http://programwithus.com/learn-to-code/Pip-and-virtualenv-on-Windows/)